-- 37.1 If remediation is to be undertaken of contaminated land in accordance with an approved Remediation Action Plan, it is to be prepared post-demolition and further assessment of contamination on site.
-Refer to Mitigation Measure No.8. - 37.2 Prepare a Validation Assessment (VA) report in accordance with the provisions of the RAP (if required). - 37.3 A notice of completion of remediation work must be given in accordance to Section 4.14 and Section 4.15 of the State Environmental Planning Policy (Resilience and Hazards) 2021 (if remediation occurs). - 37.4 Construction works should not result in the contamination of the site. - Any materials imported on site by the Contractor to re-establish ground levels or to be applied as a capping layer must be validated, environmentally suitable material. - 37.6 In a storm or an extended rainfall event, the structures located on site for sediment control shall be monitored and replaced or altered if necessary by the Contractor.
+- 37.1 If remediation is to be undertaken of contaminated land in accordance with a Remediation Action Plan, it is to be prepared post-demolition and further assessment of contamination on site.
+Refer to Mitigation Measure No.8. - 37.2 Should a RAP be required, a Validation Assessment (VA) report must be prepared having regard to relevant legislation and Guidelines. - 37.3 A notice of completion of remediation work must be given in accordance with Section 4.14 and Section 4.15 of the State Environmental Planning Policy (Resilience and Hazards) 2021 (if remediation occurs). - 37.4 Construction works should not result in the contamination of the site. - 37.5 Any materials imported on site by the Contractor to re-establish ground levels or to be applied as a capping layer must be validated, environmentally suitable material. - 37.6 In a storm or an extended rainfall event, the structures located on site for sediment control shall be monitored and replaced or altered if necessary, by the Contractor.
 Collected material shall be managed in accordance with remediation works by the Contractor.